NarubyRiverlione/steamboiler/memory-bank/progress.md

 ### Potential Future Features

-- ⬜ Condensation pump to pull feed water from the condenser to the boiler
 - ⬜ More detailed visualization of internal processes
 - ⬜ Toggle between simple and realistic calculations
-- ⬜ Toggle between small and big powerplant (boiler & pump capacity)
 - ⬜ Aerator between condenser and boiler
 - ⬜ Turbines for power generation
 - ⬜ Performance optimizations and monitoring (low priority) - see performance_enhancements.md

 ## Known Issues

-- Steam volume in condenser state should decrease according to the intakeFlowRate

 ### Simulation Accuracy